jarbus/dtree/README.md

 In Travel Mode:

-* `k` : select the parent node of the current node
 * `e` : switch to Edit mode
 * `s` : clear the selected text, then switch to edit mode
 * `o` : activate MakeChild mode for one node